MPI-BGC-Functional-Biogeography/rtry/README.md

 **Nextcloud**

 We have setup a shared directory on the MPI-BGC Nextcloud, where users can obtain the source package and the corresponding documentation, as well as the sample data and example workflows.
+Pre-prepared folder structure for the two example workflows can be found.

 - Link: https://nextcloud.bgc-jena.mpg.de/s/RMd5kqg7tRWXpae
 - Password: `mpi-bgc-rtry`